 In our last few months of living in Da Nang, we lived in Khuê Mỹ and loved it.
 Most people search for ocean view apartments but I actually preferred the river and mountain view best.
 This neighborhood is much more local and has a lot more greenspace, ideal if you have a dog that would enjoy grassy walks.

 Da Nang is nestled between mountainous jungle and the beach so for a nature lover, it’s paradise.
 The views of the city while crossing the famous Dragon Bridge are incredible at any time, day or night.
+There are loads of great outdoor activities around Da Nang that any adventure enthusiast will love.

 Here are some of my favorite activities in the city, other than simply enjoying the beach: